tozameerkhan/tozameerkhan/README.md

 ## Hi there 👋
-🔭 Currently focused on personal growth and development 🌱 I’m currently learning Machine Learning
+- 🔭 Currently focused on personal growth and development.
+- 🌱 I’m currently learning Machine Learning.
-💬 Feel free to ask me anything here
+- 💬 Feel free to ask me anything here.
-😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him.

 <!--
 **tozameerkhan/tozameerkhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.